-It is also important to point out that the model is not generally prescriptive and that users of the PMRM may choose to adopt some parts of the model and not others.
+It is important to point out that the model is not generally prescriptive and that users of the PMRM may choose to adopt some parts of the model and not others.
 They may also address the Tasks in a different order, appropriate to the context or to allow iteration and discovery of further requirements as work proceeds.
-However, a complete use of the model will contribute to a more comprehensive privacy management architecture for a given capability or application.
+Obviously, a complete use of the model will contribute to a more comprehensive PMA.
 As such, the PMRM may serve as the basis for the development of privacy-focused capability maturity models and improved compliance frameworks.
-The PMRM provides a model foundation on which to build privacy architectures.
+As mentioned above, The PMRM may also provide a foundation on which to build privacy architectures.

-Use of the PMRM by and within a particular business domain and context (with a suitable Use Case), will lead to the production of a Privacy Management Analysis (PMA).
+Again, the Use of the PMRM, for a particular business Use Case will lead to the production of a PMA.
 An organization may have one or more PMAs, particularly across different business units, or it may have a unified PMA.
-Theoretically, a PMA may apply across organizations, states, and even countries or other geo-political regions.
+Theoretically, a PMA may apply across organizations, states, and even countries or other geo-political boundaries.

 Figure 2 below shows the high-level view of the PMRM methodology that is used to create a PMA.
-Although the stages are numbered for clarity, no step is an absolute pre-requisite for starting work on another step and the overall process will usually be iterative.
-Equally, the process of establishing an appropriate privacy architecture, and determining when and how technology implementation will be carried out, can both be started at any stage during the overall process.
+Although the stages are sequenced for clarity, no step is an absolute pre-requisite for starting work on another step and the overall process will usually be iterative.
+Equally, the process of conducting an appropriate PMA, and determining how and when implementation will be carried out, may be started at any stage during the overall process.

 Figure 2 - The PMRM Methodology